mbassalbioinformatics/CnRAP/README.md

 ## Script 01 Configuration
 Prior to running script 01 for each pair of fq files (R1 and R2 fq files per sample), there are a number of parameters that need to be configured internal to the script - these are found in lines 13-24.
 Below is a description of what each line requires as input.
+The script itself also contains similar information.

 **Script 01 Variable** | **Required Input**
 -------------------|---------------